 The critical essay, due the last week of class and submitted within the last lesson in the **CONTENT*** folder, will be your most important assignment for this course.
 It will be available for submission from the beginning of Monday until the end of Thursday during the final week of class.
 A lecture providing advice for writing critical essays in general is included here:

 The critical essay, to be submitted as a double-spaced Word-compatible file through Blackboard via SAFEASSIGN, should be between 1500 and 3000 words in length.
 It should be in the form of a well-written essay, with a clearly stated thesis and a convincing argument in favor of that thesis.
 References to outside sources, supporting your argument and demonstrating your research, should be included.
 MLA style is recommended, but any style is acceptable as long as it is consistent throughout the essay and contains sufficient information to identify the outside source.
+Pay close attention to this rubric and make sure that your essay meets the criteria that are spelled out in the rubric.

 In addition, note that the essay will be graded according to the following rubric: